Skip to content

 Does it not work as expected?

 Is margin not giving the expected spacing?
-That may be the reason due to Margin Collapsing.
+That may be due to Margin Collapsing.
 Margins collapse in the following situations:

 • Adjacent siblings